Alexander-Popescu/DeadSnake/README.md

 1
 ```
 # Math 2™ Integration
-DeadSnake is proud to be the first mainstream programming language with official Math 2 support.
-The Math2 library contains all the fundamental theorums of the study.
+DeadSnake is proud to be the first mainstream programming language with official Math 2™ support.
+The Math 2™ library contains all the fundamental theorums of the study.
 However, Math 2™'s features sometimes have consequences that the avereage programmer might not be used to.
 Some frequently encountered issues are documented below:

 ## Divisions by zero
 Due to Math 2™'s second central theorum, which states that 1 = -1 [(Proof)](https://cdn.discordapp.com/attachments/669299673185648656/1147677312867901661/image.png),Divisions by zero are tricky.
 If we add 1 to both sides of the equation, we get 2 = 0.
 I am sure you can see where we are going with this.
 Because 2 = 0, dividing by zero in DeadSnake will cause a catastrophic implosion of the computer.